|2020 REGISTRATION OPEN now for Sat Aug 15th, 2020|

 Past race results, for all years, are held on Ultrasignup.com .
 Click link below.
 See the small box with each year (2012, 2013, etc) - on the right for Desktop and by scrolling down if on Mobile.

-Unlimited Kegs (until we run out anyway), pulled pork, burgers, hotdogs, Vegan offering.
+Unlimited beer bottles and cans (30+ varieties), pulled pork, burgers, hotdogs, Vegan offering.
 Horseshoes, Music, and Games.
 Race winners get bragging rights.
-We are renting three of the Patapsco Avalon Shelters, which have bathrooms nearby, a cold river for swimming on a scorching day, a pit for bbq, and plenty of space to enjoy ourselves.
+We are renting the largest Patapsco Avalon Shelter, which have bathrooms nearby, a pit for bbq, and plenty of space to enjoy ourselves.